DWWQ-FM

-DWWQ (89.3 FM), broadcasting as Barangay LS 89.3, is a radio station owned and operated by GMA Network Inc. subsidiary Radio GMA.
-The station's studio and transmitter are located at the 4th Floor of VillaBlanca Hotel, Pattaui St., Brgy.
-Ugac Norte, Tuguegarao.
+DWWQ (89.3 FM), broadcasting as Barangay LS 89.3, is a radio station owned and operated by GMA Network Inc. subsidiary Radio GMA (RGMA).
+The station's studio and transmitter are located at the 4th Floor of VillaBlanca Hotel, Pattaui Street, Barangay Ugac Norte, Tuguegarao, Cagayan.

+The station was launched in 1996 under the Campus Radio branding.
+On February 16, 2014, it was rebranded as Barangay FM as part of RGMA's brand unification.
+On April 6, 2026, following the unified branding with the flagship FM station in Metro Manila, the station transitioned to the Barangay LS branding.